Follow TV Tropes

 • Spin-Offspring: The sequel series Les Légendaires: Resistance stars the gang's children, namely Danaël and Jadina's twins Aidan and Nadia, Gryf and Shimy's son Shain, and Tenebris and Razzia's daughter Amy.

-• Spoiler Opening: If you are reading book 11: Versus Inferno, you'd better skip the characters description because it spoils many plot points notably the fact that Razzia made a pact with a demon.
+• Spoiler Opening: If you are reading book 11 Versus Inferno, you'd better skip the character descriptions because it spoils many plot points notably the fact that Razzia made a pact with a demon.

 • Start of Darkness: The spin off Les Chroniques de Darkhell reveals how Darkhell became the infamous villain.
-He was a boy named Salen and it all started when his mother and little brother were murdered by a tax collector.
+He once was a little boy named Galen and everything began when his mother and little brother were murdered by a tax collector.

 • The Symbiote: Abyss is both of this and Puppeteer Parasite.
 Amy serves as the first to Razzia.